-Jules Prast (1961) is a Dutch author, columnist and blogger.
+Jules Prast, MA (1961) is a Dutch historian, author and columnist.

-He graduated from university with master’s degrees in modern history and mass communications.
-While in university he also worked as a journalist.
+Jules graduated from university with master’s degrees in modern history and mass communications in 1988, having specialised in nineteenth and twentieth century press and media history.

-He served as a reserve officer in the air force where he taught future military leaders about defence and security policies.
+He then served as a commissioned officer in the air force reserve, teaching future military leaders about history and international relations.

-Subsequently he worked in communcations positions, first in the Ministry of Finance, then at ABN Amro Bank (global head of media relations) and finally at Royal Philips Electronics (global head of communications).
+Subsequently he left his academic career and started working in communcations positions, first in the Ministry of Finance, then at ABN Amro Bank (global head of media relations) and finally at Royal Philips Electronics (global head of corporate communications).

-When he was diagnosed with sarcoidosis, a chronic inflammatory disease, he had to cut short his career and change course in life.
+When he was diagnosed with sarcoidosis, a chronic inflammatory disease, he had to cut short his career in business and change course in life in 2008.

 Now fully disabled, he leads a life of resting and writing.
 He resumed his prior research into the history of De Standaard, founded in 1872 as the first political daily newspaper in the Netherlands, affiliated with the anti-revolutionary movement of Abraham Kuyper, a Dutch reformed church leader and future prime minister (1901-1905).